Fleshwounded/experience-tracker/README.md

 weed lsd noopept
 lsd weed noopept

+noopept oxiracetam
+noopept oxiracetam

 noopept oxiracetam lions-mane
 oxiracetam lions-mane noopept

 noopept oxiracetam lions-mane weed alcohol noopept oxiracetam lions-mane weed alcohol

 ```

 It counts all the drugs and combos and the total unique experiences you’ve had.
+Additionally, it shows you the longest combo you have ever done (most drugs at once).
 But also, it checks your entire file for duplicates, irrespective of the order in which you have written them.

 You put *exp.hs* in any directory and run it from the command line like so: